abr/abr.github.io/_services/lmu.md

 Using LMUs, we have obtained the best-known results on the permuted sequential MNIST task, a difficult RNN benchmark.

-Do you have a temporal problem you're currently solving with an LSTM?
+Do you have a time series problem you're currently solving with an LSTM?

-Have a temporal problem that you haven't been able to solve yet?
+Have a time series problem that you haven't been able to solve yet?

-Do you need to solve a temporal problem in an edge or IoT device?
+Do you need to solve a time series problem in an edge or IoT device?

 Take a look at our [published](https://papers.nips.cc/paper/9689-legendre-memory-units-continuous-time-representation-in-recurrent-neural-networks.pdf)